brotkrueml/typo3-matomo-widgets/Documentation/Events/Index.rst

 Target group: **Developers**

-Have a look into the :ref:`event dispatcher documentation <EventDispatcher>` if you are not familiar with PSR-14 events.
+Have a look into the :ref:`event dispatcher documentation <t3coreapi:EventDispatcher>` if you are not familiar with PSR-14 events.

 BeforeMatomoApiRequestEvent